-SSE's hydro generation assets are assessed through Scottish River Management Basin Plans in order to meet the requirements of European Union Water Framework Directive.
-This regulation puts limits on the amount of output through the use of compensation flows.
-From 2016/17 and up to 2027 output across SSE's hydro assets could potentially be reduced to meet legal requirements by up to 1%.
-SEPA has capped the impact to hydro activities by a maximum of 3% across all Scottish operators at 100GWh of output.
+Use of water by SSE's hydro generation assets are assessed through Scottish River Management Basin Plans in order to meet the requirements of European Union Water Framework Directive.
+Changes to environmental flows to meet the requirements of the Water Framework Directive can result in reduced generation output.
+SEPA has capped the cumulative impact of improving the water environment out to 2027 on hydro generation activities to a maximum of 2% across all Scottish operators which equates to 100GWh/yr of output.
 For example, at the River Garry in Perthshire a change to the operating licence in 2017/18 reduced generation from hydro power stations along the river by 20 to 30 GWh per annum.
 As a result, SSE reduced the water abstraction on the River Garry and its tributaries to meet the Water Framework Directive requirements.
 Following this reduction in water abstraction on the River Garry and its tributaries, there remain a small number of minor water bodies under potential consideration for the third RBMP (2021 - 2027) to identify and agree with SEPA what, if any, operational changes may be necessary to meet WrFD requirements in the future.
 SSE and SEPA are currently reviewing water bodies affected, no decisions have been taken but a small number of water bodies where SEPA will request us to release water have provisionally been identified, this will have a limited impact on the business as the scale of these sites cumulate to less than 20GWh per annum.